lupyuen/lupyuen.github.io/src/sourdough.md

     Pop any large bubbles.

+    (Otherwise our dough will pop and deflate during baking)

 1. After Baking: Our loaf might get stuck to the Spindle in the Bread Bucket.

     Turn the Spindle a few rounds, via the Bottom Exterior of Bread Bucket.
 (Very hot!)